-- A. Travel Trailer A vehicular, portable structure built on a chassis designed to be used as a temporary dwelling for travel, recreational and vacation purposes, and when equipped for the road, must be licensed. - B. Pickup Coach A structure designed primarily to be mounted on a pickup or truck chassis with sufficient equipment to render it suitable for use as a temporary dwelling for travel, recreational and vacation uses. - C. Motor Home A motorized vehicle with sufficient equipment to render it suitable for use as a temporary dwelling of travel, recreational and vacation uses.
+- A. Travel Trailer A vehicular, portable structure built on a chassis designed to be used as a temporary dwelling for travel, recreational and vacation purposes, and when equipped for the road, must be licensed. - B. Pickup Coach A structure designed primarily to be mounted on a pickup or truck chassis with sufficient equipment to render it suitable for use as a temporary dwelling for travel, recreational and vacation uses.

+C. Motor Home - A motorized vehicle with sufficient equipment to render it suitable for use as a temporary dwelling of travel, recreational and vacation uses.
 Such units must be licensed and inspected.

 RESTAURANT OR BAR: An establishment where refreshments, meals or prepared foods and drink may be obtained by the public for dining within a building or upon the premises, or prepared and packaged for immediate consumption elsewhere (commonly known as takeout).
+This definition also includes a limited winery, brewery, or distillery license as defined by the Pennsylvania Liquor Control Board.